Full Coverage Dental Insurance

 - Enroll in a dental plan offered through your employer.
 Your employer may offer you options in insurance coverage through a particular insurance carrier.

-- If you don’t have coverage through an employer, you can buy a full coverage dental plan on your own either through a private insurance carrier or the
+- If you don’t have coverage through an employer, you can buy a full coverage dental plan on your own through a private insurance carrier like Cigna HealthcareSM.
+We offer a

 Health Insurance Marketplace.

-When you’re considering full coverage dental insurance plans, make sure to read the details.
-What does each cover?
+As with selecting any kind of insurance, always make sure to read the fine print of each full coverage dental insurance plan’s details.
+What does each plan cover?
 Are there limits on age and frequency?
 Is there an annual maximum that’s right for you and the dental care you expect to need during the plan year?
 Plans can vary by type,

 Explore Our Plans and Policies

-This page is not intended for use in CA, OH, OK and WV
+This page is not intended for use in OH, OK, OR, and UT.

 I want to...